OpenDID-Labs/developer-docs/OpenDID Oracle Contract User Manual.md

 ```

-:mage: **Don't know how to develop an application contract?** Please refer to the following example:
+:mage: **How to develop an application contract?** Please refer to the following example:

 ```solidity
 pragma solidity ^0.8.0;